topkecleon/telegram-bot-bash/README.txt

 Since Version 0.96 bashbot offers the option to recover from broken connections (aka blocked).
 Therefore you can provide a function named `bashbotBlockRecover()` in `mycommands.sh`.
-If the function exists it is called everytime when a broken connection is detected.
+If the function exists it is called every time when a broken connection is detected.

 Possible actions are: Check if network is working, change IP or simply wait some time.